ljeanner/azure-ipaas-workshop/docs/workshop.md

 > - On the APIM screen, in the menu on the left, click on APIs, then click on the `Orders API`.
 > - Next, click on the `Test` tab and copy the value under `Request URL`.
-> - Open Postman, create a new request, paste the value copied in the previous step, and click on `Send`.
+> - Open Postman (or any other tool to post requests), create a new request, paste the value copied in the previous step, and click on `Send`.

 </div>